apache/drill-site/_docs/en/sql-reference/sql-functions/020-data-type-conversion.md

     |------------------------|---------|
     1 row selected (0.148 seconds)

 Convert an ISO-8601 timestamp string to a timestamp.
-The ISO-8601 format differs from the ANSI SQL timestamp format and must be explicitly parsed.
+The ISO-8601 format differs from the ANSI SQL timestamp format and cannot be cast but must be explicitly parsed.
 Note the escaped single quotes ('') required to place the separator character 'T' into the format string.

 ```sql
 select to_timestamp('2023-02-24T11:21:55', 'YYYY-MM-dd''T''HH:mm:ss');